-4.2.3 Impacts from Soil Contaminant Migration to Groundwater during Construction and Operation of the NIF
+4.2.3 Impacts from Migration of Soil Contaminants to Groundwater

 None of the activities for construction of NIF would normally affect groundwater under the stipulated areas at the Livermore Site.
 Construction and operation of the NIF would not require use of groundwater, and there would be no contaminant discharges from the surface to groundwater.
 With the ongoing remediation activities taking place in these study areas, groundwater quality would, therefore, be expected to improve with time (DOE 1996).
 The potential future impacts to groundwater from any potential remaining PCB residues in soil are evaluated below.